Browse by Medical Category

-At the Mass General Drug Allergy and Desensitization Program, our goal is to enable our patients to take a full dose of their recommended medication safely (if truly necessary) despite a previous allergic reaction.
-For many of our patients, this had been impossible before treatment and evaluation at Mass General.
+At the Mass General Drug Allergy and Desensitization Program, our goal is to enable our patients to receive their full treatment safely (if truly necessary) despite a previous allergic reaction.
+For many of our patients, this had been impossible before evaluation and treatment at Mass General.

-Providing expert evaluation of many different classes of drugs, we aim to ensure patients can receive a full dose of the safest and most effective medication to treat their condition.
+By providing expert evaluation of many different classes of drugs, we aim to ensure patients can safely complete therapy with the most effective medication to treat their condition.
 We most commonly evaluate patients who have possible adverse reactions to:

-Drug allergies can be difficult to evaluate accurately because the patient may be taking multiple medications or may have had an allergic reaction long ago.
-Diagnostic testing that frequently is accurate, such as skin testing, is not available for drugs.
+Because the field is relatively new and expertise is lacking, few academic centers offer drug skin testing, challenges and desensitization.
+The novel nature of this drug allergy program combines clinical research methods with methods of quality improvement, process improvement, and economic analyses to improve patient outcomes.
 Our allergists' leadership and experience in clinical care and research, practice of staying abreast of the current literature and ability to offer drug challenges and desensitizations are key reasons why Mass General excels in managing drug allergies.

 At your initial evaluation, your physician will discuss your medical history and any previous allergic reactions, and conduct a thorough physical examination.
 We then will schedule skin and/or blood tests if appropriate.

-If your history and evaluation confirms a drug allergy, we first consider whether you can take an alternative drug to treat your condition.
+If your history and/or testing confirms a drug allergy, we first consider whether you can take an alternative drug to treat your condition.
 If not, we may recommend a drug challenge or drug desensitization.

-Drug Challenge: We will perform a graded drug challenge under close monitoring and supervision if your evaluation suggests you are unlikely to experience an allergic reaction to the medication.
-During the challenge, we will give you two to four doses of the medication in increasing amounts—carefully monitoring you for adverse reactions along the way—to ensure you can tolerate the full intended treatment dose.
+Drug Challenge: We will perform a drug challenge under close monitoring and supervision if your evaluation suggests you are unlikely to experience an allergic reaction to the medication.
+During the challenge, we will give you one to two doses of the medication in increasing amounts—carefully monitoring you for any reactions along the way—to ensure you can tolerate the full intended treatment dose.

 Where appropriate, we work with other world-class specialists at Mass General (e.g. oncologists, infectious disease specialists, cardiologists) to develop your treatment plan.

 We provide expert evaluation of many different classes of drugs.
-This is one of the only programs in the Northeast to test for allergies to drug types such as:
+This is one of the only programs in the United States to test for allergies to drug types such as:

 Depending on the patient's clinical history and whether an acceptable alternative drug exists, we may follow up initial skin and/or blood testing (when appropriate) with a drug challenge or drug desensitization.

-Aleena Banerji, MD, one of the founders of the Drug Allergy and Desensitization Program, is known nationally for her expertise in this area.
+Aleena Banerji, MD, one of the founders of the Drug Allergy and Desensitization Program and an Associate Professor at Harvard Medical School, is known nationally for her expertise in this area.
 Through her research and clinical efforts, she has improved methods of evaluating drugs so we can administer a full dose of the most effective therapy for the patient's condition.